 Russia, however, has its own high-street shops and quite a few are affordable, so it’s definitely worth a look.

 It also has shops we don’t have in the UK (or only have in stupid London, which is far too far away to get to for most of us).
 This particular shopping centre (Evropeisky Shopping Centre) had a Berskha and a Stradivarius – two big chains you don’t get at home and that I’d happily have my wages paid straight into.
-Russia also has my favourite Polish chain Reserved, which this particular place didn’t have, but that I hunted out later in Saint Petersburg (post on the coming soon!) and ended up buying 7 dresses, 3 tops and 2 skirts in.
+Russia also has my favourite Polish chain Reserved, which this particular place didn’t have, but that I hunted out later in St Petersburg and ended up buying 7 dresses, 3 tops and 2 skirts in.

 After a brief but fruitful shopping sesh, I headed out into the scorching 35-degree sunshine once again to scald myself further in another park, namely Park Pobedy (nearest metro: Park Pobedy, unsurprisingly).